 What Is In This How To Do SEO Guide

 We have many tools and run our own research about what works and what does not.
 Here you’ll find information and research results covering many recognized areas considered important: expertise, authority, trust, RankBrain, algorithm variables, linking strategies, server considerations, speed, schema and much more.
-The fact is, this SEO guide will lead you through what you need to get ranked.
+The fact is, this free SEO guide will lead you through what you need to get ranked.

 Each “lesson” explains SEO basics and guides you to do hands-on optimization using free SEO tools and bonus videos.
 So you’ll improve your organic search marketing know-how and your website!

 - Keyword Research – How to Select Keywords

 Includes: Keyword Suggestion tool

 - Competitive Research – Who’s Your SEO Competition?

 Includes: Top-Ranked Websites by Keyword tool

 - SEO Competitive Analysis – Spy on Your Competition

 Includes: Single Page Analyzer